omarjaafar/nordic-iot-sensor/README.md

 ---

+## Other Files

+- `CLAUDE.md` — project brief, system architecture, development principles, and advisor feedback.
+Full context on why decisions were made.
+- `milestones.md` — incremental bring-up plan used to build the system step by step.
+Useful if you want to understand what was done and in what order.

+---

 ## Daniel — What Needs To Be Done

 1. **Wire PMIC** — AEM10330 status pins to P0.03/04/28/29 (A0–A3 on DK header).
 Full details in the PMIC section below.